prudencioj/shortly-android-app/code-challenge-requirements/README.md

 URL shortening is a technique on the Web in which a Uniform Resource Locator (URL) may be made substantially shorter and still direct to the required page.
 This is achieved by using a redirect that links to the web page that has a long URL.
 For example, the URL "https://example.com/assets/category_B/subcategory_C/Foo/" can be shortened to "https://example.com/Foo", and the URL "http://example.com/about/index.html" can be shortened to "https://goo.gl/aO3Ssc ".

-Your challenge is to build a native iOS or Android app, integrate with the [shrtcode API](https://app.shrtco.de/docs) and get it looking as close to the design as possible.
-There are plenty of libraries and dependencies availble, feel free to use them.
+Your challenge is to build a native Android app, integrate with the [shrtcode API](https://app.shrtco.de/docs) and get it looking as close to the design as possible.
+There are plenty of libraries and dependencies available, feel free to use them.
 Reactive programming is a plus.

-In case of iOS, it is recommended to buid UI programatically using UIKit and not use any storyboard or xib.
-We prefer to use combine or RxSwift.

-The assignment should take around 4-6 hours ideally but you can spend time as much as you need, we don't evaluate the time.
+The assignment should take around 4-6 hours ideally.

 Your users should be able to: